fallen-icarus/cardano-swaps/README.md

 | Incomplete or No Delegation Control | <ul><li>Asset pool fractionalization</li><li>Indirect Delegation via Governance Tokens</li></ul> | <ul><li>Unfair distribution of Governance tokens </li><li>Unavoidable centralization of stake (Major issue for Ouroboros)</li></ul>
 | Scaling Bottlenecks | Batchers, Execution/Routing Engines, and/or other middlemen | Middlemen can take advantage of their position between users and the protocol.
 Even if MEV is mitigated, more users --> more execution demand --> centralization of middlemen |

-Of course, this is not an exhaustive list, though even if some workarounds can be somewhat effective, the underlying design *principles* are suboptimal.
+Of course, this is not an exhaustive list, and even if some workarounds can be somewhat effective, the underlying design *principles* are suboptimal.

 Centralized script addresses necessitate the use of LPs, which imposes a bottleneck on the parallelism of orders.
 No matter how performant a system of batchers is, this limitation is unavoidable.
 Additionally, the more decoupled delegation control is from the owner, the more distorted Ouroboros' game theory becomes.
 It is difficult to predict the extent of this distortion, so minimizing it is of critical importance.

-All of this is to say that, much like Bittorrent and the CSL-CCL stack, the best p2p protocols are ones that scale in *proportion* to the number of participants.
+All of this is to say that, much like Bittorrent and the CSL-CCL stack, the best p2p protocols are ones that scale in *proportion* to the number of users.
 DEXes are no different.
 With this in mind, here is the key takeaway: **even if users control their own keys, for a DEX to achieve true scale its users must also control their own *addresses*.**

-Cardano-Swaps gives users control over their own script addresses via a novel combination of programmable swaps and Beacon Tokens (both are expanded upon below) to achieve batcher/router-free scalability *with* delegation control.
+Cardano-Swaps achieves batcher/router-free scalability *with* delegation control via a novel combination of user-controlled script addresses and Beacon Tokens (both are expanded upon below).

 ### Programmable Swaps
 Programmable Swaps are a more promising design choice than liquidity pools.
 They were first proposed by Axo in their original [whitepaper](https://www.axo.trade/whitepaper.pdf), although there is no mention of giving users *full* delegation control over their assets.
 In essence, programmable swaps are simply locked UTxOs guarded by a user's own script address.
 They may be used as inputs, if and only if the resulting TX outputs adhere to the swap logic of the script address.
-This design pattern scales organically, since there must be at *least* as many swap addresses as there are users.
+This design pattern scales naturally, since there must be at *least* as many swap addresses as there are users.

 The challenge now becomes one of indexing: how do users differentiate each others' swap addresses from all other addresses on Cardano, without relying on a centralized indexer/router?
 This is where Beacon Tokens come into play.

 ### Beacon Tokens
-Beacon Tokens are a WIP native token standard that serve to "tag" on-chain data in a way that is efficiently queryable by off-chain APIs.
+Beacon Tokens are a (WIP) native token standard that "tag" on-chain data in a way that is efficiently queryable by off-chain APIs.
 They enable cardano-swaps users to designate their script addresses as "swappable", such that they stand out in sea of other addresses.
-DDOS/bloat prevention is possible by carefully marrying beacon token minting policies with scripts' spending policies.
-This is expanded upon further below.
+DDOS/bloat prevention is achieved by carefully marrying Beacons' minting policies with scripts' spending policies.
+This is expanded upon in the Specification section below.

+:note: the novel use of *Beacon Tokens* for "tagging" on-chain data can be generalized for many dApps, not just DEXes.
+More on this in the Beacon Token CIP (**LINK HERE**)

 Putting this all together, we finally have:

 ### The Cardano-Swaps Protocol

-Cardano-Swaps took inspiration from Axo's programmable swaps design and added delegation control as a foundational feature. `cardano-swaps` is the name of the CLI program that enables use of the DEX protocol.
+Cardano-Swaps takes inspiration from Axo's programmable swaps design, adds delegation control as a foundational feature, and, through the use of Beacon Tokens, removes the need for specialized indexers.
+The only remaining bottleneck is the querying capacity of existing off-chain APIs, such as Blockfrost or Koios.

-Interestingly, by *starting* with the requirement of full delegation control, other desirable properties emerged naturally:

-  1. Composable atomic swaps.
-  2. Users maintain custody of their assets at all times.
+Here are some of the key features of Cardano-Swaps:

+  1. **Full Custody** - users always maintain full spending *and* delegation control over their assets.
-  3. Naturally concurrent and **scales *with* the number of users**.
-No batchers required.
+  2. **Natural Concurrency** - throughput scales *with* the number of users.
+No specialized batchers/indexers required.
+  3. **Composable Swaps** - many swaps can be fulfilled in a single transaction by "chaining" swap logic
-  4. Liquidity spreads organically to all trading pairs instead of being siloed into specific trading pairs/liquidity pools.
+  4. **Emergent Liquidity** - arbitragers are incentivized to spread liquidity to all trading pairs
-  5. No impermanent loss for individual swaps (Of course, there is still inventory risk for *arbitrage traders*, which is not the same as IL).
+  5. **Zero Slippage** - minimum swap prices are explicitly defined
-  6. No secondary tokens - ADA is all you need to interact with the DEX.
+  6. **No Superfluous "DEX" Tokens** - ADA is all you need to pay for TX fees.
-  7. Democratic upgradability
+  7. **Democratic Upgradability** - users choose if/when to use new contracts.
-  8. Relatively straightforward integration with existing frontends (i.e. wallets)
+  8. **Frontend Agnosticism** - relatively straightforward integration with existing frontends (i.e. wallets)

-:note: the novel use of *Beacon Tokens* for "tagging" on-chain data can be generalized for many dApps, not just DEXes.
-More on this in the Beacon Token CIP (**LINK HERE**)

----
+Some of these features are explained further in the [Discussion section](<#Discussion & FAQ>) below

+## Specification

 ### Personal Contracts
 In order for users to maintain full delegation control of their assets, it is required for user assets to be kept siloed.
 The reason for this is that, on Cardano, all ADA at an address is either delegated entirely or not at all (atomic delegation is not possible).
 So for a user to maintain delegation control of their assets, only that user's assets should be at the address he/she is using.

 A cardano address is made up of both a payment credential and a staking credential.
 As long as the staking credential is unique to that user, full delegation control over the address is maintained.
 With this in mind, every user is given the same spending script to use for the address' payment credential and are required to use their own staking credential (either a pubkey or a staking script).
 To force the use of a staking credential, the DEX is designed such that it is not possible to mint a beacon token (discussed later) to an address without a staking credential.

-#### If all users share a spending script, how are their assets protected?
-The spending script gets the staking credential from the address of the UTxO being spent at run-time.
-When an owner related action is being performed (closing or updating positions), the spending script requires that the staking credential "signals approval" of the action:

-- If the staking credential is a pubkey, then the staking pubkey must sign the transaction.
-- If the staking credential is a script, then the script must be executed in the same transaction.
-- the staking credential effectively *becomes* the "owner" for all actions except for the actual swap execution, in which case the spending credential is used directly.

- :note: It is possible to execute a staking script even if 0 ADA is withdrawn from a reward address.
-The only requirement to use staking scripts like this is that the associated stake address must be registered and delegated.
-Stake addresses can be utilized this way as soon as the registration+delegation transaction is added to the chain.
-There is no epoch waiting-period.

-#### Why not just give each user their own spending script?
-`cardano-swaps` relies on the usage of [beacon tokens](<#specification/##Beacon Tokens>) to "tag" addresses, which demarcates them as *distinct* for efficient off-chain querying/aggregation.
-However, **address distinction is impossible if each script address is composed of completely unique credentials.** In other words, for Beacon Tokens to work properly, there must be a clear distinction between addresses participating in a given dApp and all other addresses. `cardano-swaps` leverages the dual payment-staking credentials of Cardano addresses to maintain address-distinction (shared spending scripts) without sacrificing self-custody (unique staking keys/scripts).
-For further clarification, refer to the [Beacon Token](<#specification/##Beacon Tokens>) section below, or to the Beacon Token CIP (**link here**)

-:note: v1.0.0 of cardano-swaps used unique spending scripts; you can read about the limitations in the v1.0.0 commit README.

-#### Delegating
-Since each user has their own swap address, the process of delegation is identical to that of a normal address (either by staking key or staking script).
-Check out the [delegation section](GettingStarted.md#delegate-the-swap-address) of [GettingStarted.md](GettingStarted.md) for an example using a staking pubkey.

-## Specification

 ### Minting and Using Beacon Tokens